e-zk/site/posts/soft-uptime.md

 you go Start > Shutdown it closes all running processes, logs out, and then hibernates the system so that it can startup faster next time.
 That basically means to Windows it's not been "really" shutdown so the uptime isn't reset.
+I don't know why you'd want this, generally for decent spec'd windows laptops the startup time is pretty good, and the difference with this feature enabled is negligible -- but I don't manage this laptop, so not much I can do really.

-So how do you tell how long your machine has been "on" (like, since you pressed the power button)?
+So how do I tell how long my laptop has been "on" (like, since I pressed the power button)?

-Well, there's one pretty ubiquitous process on Windows that's generally one of the first user-facing applications: Explorer.
+Well, there's one pretty ubiquitous process on Windows that's generally one of the first user-facing applications: explorer.
 So to get a better idea of when I powered on my machine today, I wrote a function to check the explorer.exe process start time: `Get-SoftUptime`.